ga-curriculum/flexbox/fundamentals/README.md

 # ![Flexbox - Fundamentals](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to create Flexbox containers and items.
+**Learning objective:** By the end of this lesson, students will be able to implement Flexbox containers and observe the impact on the layout and behavior of child elements.

 ## Establishing default behavior

-Let's discuss some baseline facts about the HTML we're working with.
-Ensuring we have a base understanding of these default behaviors will help us evaluate how they change as we apply flexbox rules to them.
+Let's explore some fundamental facts about the HTML structure we're dealing with.
+Building a solid understanding of how our elements behave by default will make it easier to see the changes when we start using flexbox.

 ```html
 <section class="flex-parent">